Naksh-Rathore/birthday-email-sender/README.md

 # emailsender
 # Remember to write your own passwords and emails
-# Remeber to download the necessary libraries
+# Remember to download the necessary libraries